“You still enjoy our prison?”

 . . .

-Some people chose this mode of transport for research purposes.
+Some people choose this mode of transport for research purposes.
 What kind of research, you ask?
 While not confirmed by anyone specifically, it seems that shipping companies may send in investigators that portray themselves as guests in order to report back on safety procedures and protocols onboard the ship.

-Some of the guys told me this was the reason crew members are hesitant to discuss freely with passengers until they are certain there will be no spilling of secrets.
+Some guys told me this was the reason crew members are hesitant to discuss freely with passengers until they are certain there will be no spilling of secrets.
 Frankly, I am honoured someone thought my not at all scary or intimidating face could be a mask for a “spy”.
 Whether this is just a story to keep people in line or an actual practice I don’t know, but it would be a very good reason while you have to be on one of these things.

 Now, this is my personal opinion, but unless you are researching the shipping industry, this is not a conducive environment for other sorts of writing.
 Even if you are writing a fiction novel, chances are you need some access to the internet!
 So if you are dreaming of sailing away for a few weeks to finish your manuscript, maybe think again about how important the internet is to the idea of research!